lingo-mit/website/research.md

 ### 2021

 - How do neural sequence models generalize?
-Local and global cues for out-of-distribution prediction.
+Local and global context cues for out-of-distribution prediction.

   Anthony Bau and Jacob Andreas.
 EMNLP 2021.